When I was transitioning into a UX career, my mother advised me: “Don’t quit your job until you’ve got another job lined up.” Sounds sensible enough.

-So I proceeded to do exactly the opposite and quit my job ~4 months ago.
-Without another job in hand.
+So I proceeded to do exactly the opposite and quit my job without another one lined up.

 Some of you reading this might be facing an important decision right now: should you quit your job when you have nothing lined up?